 The second messenger cAMP is involved in diverse cellular processes.
 The Gs and Gi family of proteins regulate the cAMP-dependent signaling pathway in response to associated G protein coupled receptor (GPCR) activation.
-In this study we used kinetic live cell imaging to monitor cAMP levels in HEK293 cells expressing a cAMP biosensor while stimulating D2, M2R, and β2 receptors.
-Automated image analysis was used to characterize Gs- and Gidependent changes in cAMP levels over time and determine pharmacological dose-responses.
+In this study, kinetic live-cell imaging was used to monitor cAMP levels in HEK293 cells expressing a cAMP biosensor while stimulating D2, M2R, and β2 receptors.
+Furthermore, automated image analysis was used to characterize Gs- and Gi-dependent changes in cAMP levels over time and determine pharmacological dose-responses.

-GPCR-mediated pathways are critical for cells to respond to intercellular and environmental cues and are a major focus of drug discovery efforts[1, 2].
-Stimulation of GPCRs result in complex and overlapping signaling cascades involving associated G proteins and regulation of second messenger levels (Figure 1).
+GPCR-mediated pathways are critical for cells to respond to intercellular and environmental cues and are a major focus of drug discovery efforts.1,2 Stimulation of GPCRs results in complex and overlapping signaling cascades involving associated G proteins and regulation of second messenger levels3 (Figure 1).

-The cADDis biosensor from Montana Molecular provides an alternative to measuring cAMP accumulation in cell lysates that is capable of measuring the dynamic interaction between Gs and Gi signaling without the use of forskolin.
-Here we describe an imaging based approach to measure changes in cAMP levels over time in live cells using the Lionheart FX Automated Microscope and the cADDis biosensor.
-Gen5 automated image processing and analysis tools deliver a large assay window and improved sensitivity over methods relying on total fluorescence intensity measurements.
-Dual inline dispense tips and rapid image capture rates support sequential addition of Gs- and Gi-coupled receptor agonists for detailed characterization of cAMP-dependent signaling pathways.
+The cADDis biosensor from Montana Molecular provides an alternative to measuring cAMP accumulation in cell lysates that is capable of measuring the dynamic interaction between Gs and Gi signaling without the use of forskolin.5 This application note describes an imaging-based approach to measure changes in cAMP levels over time in live cells using the Agilent BioTek Lionheart FX automated microscope and the cADDis biosensor.
+Agilent BioTek Gen5 automated image processing and analysis tools deliver a large assay window and improved sensitivity over methods relying on total fluorescence intensity measurements.
+Dual in-line dispense tips and rapid image capture rates support sequential addition of Gs- and Gi-coupled receptor agonists for detailed characterization of cAMP-dependent signaling pathways.

 Figure 1.
 Schematic diagram of G-Protein Coupled Receptor (GPCR) Signaling Pathways.

-Figure 2.
-Lionheart FX Automated Microscope with dual reagent injector module and CO2/O2 controller.
+Figure 2. .
+Agilent BioTek Lionheart FX automated microscope with dual reagent injector module and CO2/O2 controller.

 Montana Molecular offers a range of fluorescent biosensors for studying GPCR activation.
 The biosensor mechanism is based on circularly permuted fluorescent proteins that bind to a specific second messenger.
 The downward cyclic AMP Difference Detector in situ (cADDis) green biosensor exhibits decreased fluorescent intensity in response to increased levels of intracellular cAMP.
 Constitutively active Gs increases steady-state levels of cAMP for Gi studies, eliminating the need for forskolin. cADDis can be combined with the Ca2+ and DAG sensors for simultaneous pathway readouts.
 The BacMam delivery system enables consistent and controllable expression in a wide variety of cell types including primary cells and iPSCs.